shayshahak/BasicAKSWorkshop/README.md

 Write deployment.yaml & service.yaml files that describe your application.
 Specify the Environment variable.
 Make sure you app will always run and automatcally recreated in failures.
 Make tha app accessible from the internet. (hint - choose the right Kubernetes service type)

 6. Change the environment variable and upgrade your application.
-Make sure it's chaned in ZERO DOWNTIME!
+Make sure it's changed in ZERO DOWNTIME!

 7. Move the environment variable to configmap and change the deployment to read the env from config map.

-8. Use configmap as volume instead of env.
+- *Bonus - use configmap as volume instead of env.*

-9. Use secret as env intead of configmap.
+8. Use secret as env intead of configmap.

-10. Use Azure files as the container persistance data, drop file into azure files and show a message on that new file in your app.
+9. Use Azure files as the container persistance data, drop file into azure files and display the filename in your app.

-12. Write an helm chart and use it to deploy, upgrade and rollback your app.
+10. Write an helm chart and use it to deploy your app.

 - *Bonus*:
 Integrate your cluster with ACI and deploy your application into ACI.